-R(35) Wording Observations application of more stringent requirements related to the environment, health, safety and social sustainability set out in Union law, where applicable.
-Complying with those minimum safeguards, undertakings should adhere to the principle of 'do no significant harm' referred to in Regulation (EU) 2019/2088, and take into account the regulatory technical standards adopted pursuant to that Regulation that further specify that principle.
-"Are without Prejudice to": This phrase means that the existence of minimum safeguards does not interfere with or undermine another principle or requirement.
+Wording Observations Those minimum safeguards are without prejudice to the application of more stringent requirements related to the environment, health, safety and social sustainability set out in Union law, where applicable.
+Complying with those minimum safeguards, undertakings should adhere to the principle of 'do no significant harm' referred to in Regulation (EU) 2019/2088, and take into account the regulatory technical standards adopted pursuant to that Regulation that further specify that principle. existence of minimum safeguards does not interfere with or undermine another principle or requirement.
 In this case, it's saying that the presence of these basic safeguards does not conflict with or negate other rules or regulations.
 "More Stringent Requirements": "Stringent" means strict or demanding.
-"More stringent requirements" are regulations, standards, or rules that are tougher or more demanding in terms of their criteria.
-These could relate to environment, health, safety, and social sustainability.
-"Union Law": In this context, "Union law" refers to the legal framework established by the European Union itself.
+"More stringent requirements" are "Union Law": In this context, "Union law" refers to the legal framework established by the European Union itself.
 It includes regulations, directives, and other legal instruments issued by the EU institutions.
 "Where Applicable": This phrase indicates that the more demanding requirements set out in Union law are relevant or applicable to certain situations.
 In other words, these more stringent requirements come into play when they are relevant to the specific case.
 In this last sentence of Recital 35, the regulation points towards the 'do no significant harm' principle, not of Regulation (EU) 2020/825 (the EU Taxonomy Regulation) but of Regulation (EU) 2019/2088.
 Putting it all together, Recital 35 is clarifying that the basic minimum safeguards that need to be met for an activity to be considered environmentally sustainable under the EU Taxonomy Regulation do not override or replace stricter rules related to the environment, health, safety, and social sustainability that might already be established in EU law, such as the 'Do No Significant Harm' principle of (EU) 2019/2088.
 If there are more demanding requirements set out in existing EU regulations for these areas, those requirements still apply alongside the minimum safeguards.
 Resources N/A